vfarcic/devops24/manuscript/07-jenkins-cdp.md

 The `podTemplate` itself is very similar to those we used in quite a few occasions.
 It'll be created in the `go-demo-3-build` Namespace dedicated to building and testing applications owned by the `go-demo-3` team.
 The `yaml` contains definitions of the Pod that contains containers with `helm`, `kubectl`, and `golang`.
 Those are the tools we'll need to execute the steps of the *functional testing* stage.

+W> ## A note to minishift users
+W>
+W> Your version of the pipeline contains a few things that other Kubernetes users do not need.
+You'll notice that there is an additional container named `oc` in the `podTemplate`.
+Further down, in the `func-test` stage, we're using that container to create an Edge Route that provides the same functionality as Ingress controller used by other Kubernetes flavours.

 The curious part is the way nodes (agents) are organized in this iteration of the pipeline.
 Everything is inside one big block of `node(label)`.
 As a result, all the steps will be executed in one of the containers of the `podTemplate`.
 However, since we do not want every part of the build to run inside the cluster, inside the node based on the `podTemplate`, is the same `node("docker")` block we are using for building and pushing Docker images.

 The reason for using nested `node` blocks lies in Jenkins' ability to delete unused Pods.
 The moment `podTemplate` node block is closed, Jenkins would remove the associated Pod.
 To preserve the state we'll generate inside that Pod, we're making sure that it is alive through the whole build by enveloping all the steps (even thouse running somewhere else) inside one huge `node(label)` block.